Be A Global Changemaker

 Along with our RACs, the CARE Action Network is supported by State and District Chairs, or lead volunteers who work closely with CARE Action to build a network of supporters in key states or districts.
 Learn more about becoming a State or District Chair and ways to work with your RAC here.

 We put women and girls at the heart of what we do, not just because it's the right thing to do but because an empowered woman can lift her family and her community out of poverty.
-Explore our priority issues and download each issue brief to learn how we plan to advocate for effective change.
+Download our 2019 advocacy agenda and then explore each issue area below to learn how we plan to advocate for effective change.

 There's power in knowing who represents your interests on Capitol Hill.
 Where do they stand on global issues?
 What's their voting record on key legislation?
 Who influences their decisions?
 These are important questions to ask on a regular basis and before you engage with members of Congress in-district or on Capitol Hill.